pnowy/NativeCriteria/README.md

  * work on all databases supported by Hibernate
  * designed for a select queries (not supported update queries now)

+##### Release 2.0 changes
+ * New Spring module with Pageable support and bean property mapper
+ * New test module with examples on Spring Boot and H2 in memory database
+ * Fixed some minor bugs
+ *

 ##### Release 1.4 changes
   * Removed logback implementation (client can provide own logger implementation)
   * Upgraded hibernate to 4.3.8.Final & other dependencies to newer versions